NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 The ``sat_sim`` satellite simulator program models a satellite traveling around a planet and taking pictures.
 It can either create camera models (Pinhole or linescan), or read them from disk.
 In either case it creates synthetic images for the given cameras.
-This tool can model camera jitter and a rig.
+This tool can model camera jitter, a rig, and recording acquisition time.

 The inputs are a DEM and georeferenced image (ortho image) of the area of interest.
 See :numref:`sat_sim_dem` for how to create such inputs.